lowRISC/opentitan/hw/ip/aon_timer/doc/_index.md

 The always-on wakeup timer operation is straightforward.
 A count starts at 0 and slowly ticks upwards (one tick every `N + 1` clock cycles, where `N` is the pre-scaler value).
-When it reaches / exceeds the wake count, a level wakeup signal is sent to the power manager and a level IRQ is sent to the processor.
+When it reaches / exceeds the wake threshold, a level wakeup signal is sent to the power manager and a level IRQ is sent to the processor.
-This wakeup signal stays high until it is explicitly acknowledged by software (software must write zero to the {{<regref "WKUP_CAUSE">}} register to clear it).
+This wakeup signal stays high until it is explicitly acknowledged by software.
+To clear the wakeup write 0 to the {{<regref "WKUP_CAUSE">}} register.
+To clear the interrupt write 1 to {{<regref "INTR_STATE.wkup_timer_expired">}}.
+Note that if {{<regref "WKUP_COUNT">}} is not zeroed and remains at or above the wake threshold and the wakeup timer isn't disabled, the wakeup and interrupt will trigger again at the next clock tick.
 The wakeup timer can be used like a real-time clock for long periods in a low-power mode (though it does not give any guarantees of time-accuracy). **TODO: specify accuracy**

 ### AON Watchdog timer